Two-step authentication adds extra security by making it harder for someone else to log in to your account, especially if they steal your password.

 - Use the app to take a photo of the QR code, or click Can’t Scan Code to display a code to enter into the app.

-- Enter the code generated by the app into the Firefox Accounts Two-step authentication section.
+- Enter the code generated by the app into the Firefox Accounts Two-step authentication section and click Continue.

-- Download or print the recovery codes and keep them in a safe place in case you lose access to your authentication application.
-Setup is complete!
+- Download or print your backup authentication codes and keep them in a safe place in case you lose access to your authentication application.